 - Behaviour in lessons and around the school is excellent.

 - Students are extremely polite and show high levels of respect for each other and the adults who work with them.

 Rodborough is proud to be a member of the Weydon Multi-Academy Trust (WMAT) and works closely in partnership with other schools in the Trust.
 We are recognised nationally for our work in partnership with the national Autistic Society supporting autistic students within a mainstream school environment.
 We are also designated a ‘Leading Edge’ School through the SSAT for our consistently strong student outcomes.

 The school takes great pride in the achievements of its students.
 Our last four years GSCE results have been:

-Pupils achieving 5 + A* - C (including Maths and English)
+Pupils achieving 5 or more passes at Grade 9-4 (including Maths and English)